EnterpriseDB/tpa/docs/index.md

 [tpa]$ tpaexec test clustername
 ```

-TPAexec itself can operate from your laptop, an EC2 instance, or any
+You can run TPAexec from your laptop, an EC2 instance, or any machine
-machine that can reach the cluster's servers over the network.
+that can reach the cluster's servers over the network.

 ### Configuration